MickeLarsson/Graphite-PowerShell-Functions/README.md

 # Graphite PowerShell Functions

-A group of PowerShell functions that allow you to send Windows Performance counters to a Graphite Server, all configurable from a simple XML file.
+A group of PowerShell functions that allow you to send Windows Performance counters to a ~~Graphite~~ StatsD Server, all configurable from a simple XML file.

 [![GitHub Version](https://img.shields.io/github/release/MattHodge/Graphite-PowerShell-Functions.svg)](https://github.com/MattHodge/Graphite-PowerShell-Functions/releases)